9 Superfoods to Improve Your Immune System

 Food provides essential nutrients

 What we eat has a great impact on our health because it fuels our body with nutrients.
-Some foods are poor in nutrients ; typical examples are junk-food or ultra-processed foods.
-Other foods are naturally nutrient-dense like fruits and superfoods.
+Some foods are poor in nutrients; typical examples are junk-food or ultra-processed foods.
+Other foods have a igher nutrient concentration, like fruits and superfoods.

 Superfoods with benefits